Carnegie Mellon University

 E-mail responses will be made when the course staff has time, and response time may be up to 24 hours in some cases.
 Major assignment bugs that are likely to affect multiple project groups will receive the highest response priority.

-The ECE Academic Integrity Policy aplies to this course in all respects.
-The University Policy on Cheating and Plagiarism also applies.
+The ECE Academic Integrity Policy aplies to this course in all respects, and incorporates the University Policy on Cheating and Plagiarism.
 The below points are meant to clarify and augment these policies.

 Students are not permitted to reference any notes (except the officially permitted notes sheet), receive information from others, provide information to others, record information, play back information, or otherwise have access to information not already in their own head during tests.
 No sharing of any physical items is permitted during tests.
 If tests have your name pre-printed, you must take the test with your name printed on it.
 Students taking makeup exams are strictly forbidden from discussing any aspects of the test with any other student whatsoever until all students have taken the exam.
 Keep your eyes on your own paper during tests.